-If you have any questions about equality and diversity at the University please contact Human Resources by email at: HR@aston.ac.uk
+If you have any questions about diversity and inclusion at the University please contact the Inclusive Aston team at firstname.lastname@example.org.

 WiFi is available across the campus and is called _Aston Connect.
-It is really simple to use - Just connect your phone, tablet or notebook and enter your computer login details when requested – details can be found via our student guide on the IT website (details listed below).
+It is really simple to use - Just connect your phone, tablet or notebook and enter your computer login details when requested.

-My Aston Portal (MAP)is an internet portal that acts as a secure single point of contact for many of the services you use as a student.
-You will have been sent details of how to log into this portal to complete your enrolment before arriving at the University and should continue to use this throughout your studies to access your personalised teaching timetables, the modules you are studying and Blackboard VLE which is our virtual learning environment.
+My Aston Portal (MAP)is an internet portal that acts as a secure single point of contact for many of the services you use as a student, including personalised teaching timetables, the modules you are studying and Blackboard VLE which is our virtual learning environment.

 Blackboard VLE (Virtual Learning Environment) is a web-based resource that can be accessed any time from any place via MAP.
-You will be able to log onto all of your modules, access lecture notes, read course announcements, complete assignments and collaborate with your classmates.
+You will be able to log onto all of your modules, access lectures, slides, notes, read course announcements, complete assignments and collaborate with your classmates.

-The IT Helpdesk is available from 8am to 6pm during term time and can provide assistance with any issue relating to your IT services or the operation of your uniCARD for building access.
-You can visit the helpdesk in person or contact us via any of the options below;
+The Digital Services Helpdesk on the ground floor of Main Building is available from 8am to 6pm during term time and can provide assistance with any issue relating to your IT services or the operation of your uniCARD for building access.

 CELCA tutors can help students to improve their accuracy and fluency when using spoken and written English, pronunciation, academic writing, giving presentations, and other academic skills such as taking part in seminars or listening to lectures.